The emergence of 3+1D Einstein gravity from topological gravity

-This is a unique advantage comparing to the SUSY and ADS/CFT correspondence approach, where an ADS background usually can not be avoided.
-Finally, the TQFT approach even has the potential to remove UV singularities in black hole and big bang theory.

-Surprisingly, recent development in condensed matter physics indicates that $\int Tr[ A\wedge A\wedge (dA+A\wedge A)]+\int Tr(B \wedge F)$ type actions\cite{aada1,aada2,aada3} indeed exist and might serve as the most general $3+1$D TQFT that describes nontrivial three loop braiding statistics\cite{loop1,loop2}.
+Surprisingly, recent development in condensed matter physics indicates that $\int Tr[ A\wedge A\wedge (dA+A\wedge A)]+\int Tr(B \wedge F)$ type actions\cite{aada1,aada2,aada3} do exist and might serve as the most general $3+1$D TQFT that describes nontrivial three-loop-braiding statistics\cite{loop1,loop2}.
 For discrete gauge group, they are known as Dijkgraaf-Witten theories\cite{DWmodel}.
-Now let us generalize the above action for Poincare group and define the following topological gauge theory: \begin{widetext}
+Now let us generalize the above action into Poincare group and define the following topological gauge theory: \begin{widetext}

-\end{widetext} Here $B,\tilde{B}$ are 2-form gauge fields which are first introduced in usual topological $BF$ theory\cite{bf1,bf2,bf3}, and $R,T$ are the usual curvature and torsion tensors:
+\end{widetext} Here $B,\tilde{B}$ are 2-form gauge fields which were first introduced in usual topological $BF$ theory\cite{bf1,bf2,bf3}, and $R,T$ are the usual curvature and torsion tensors:

 The first term in the above action is the usual Einstein-Cartan action.
 It is easy to verify that such a topological action is invariant under local Lorentz symmetry transformation.
 Interestingly, the total action is actually invariant under the whole local Poincare symmetry transformation, if we properly define the gauge transformation of translational symmetry for 2-form gauge fields: